zerodayz/keepsake/data/FrontPage.md

 This version of keepsake is powered by Go.
 If you want to have something implemented please see [WishList] and put your requested feature and your name.

-All markdown files created are saved every minute in the [Gitlab](https://gitlab.cee.redhat.com/sbr-stack/keepsake/)

 ## Filename requirements
 To keep consistency across the Wiki, please use naming of your Wiki pages: `PRODUCT_MAJOR_MIN_TITLE`.
 For example `red_hat_openstack_platform_13_deployment`
 Filename can only contain **a-zA-Z0-9_** characters.